What is Emotional Intelligence?

 As a classification of intelligence, EI is very much in its infancy.
 Whether emotional intelligence is a true form of intelligence is an argument that will take many years of research to resolve, and whether it can be taught or developed may take even more.

 What is clear, is that the concept has taken on new a new life as a management tool.
-Consequently, It might just be the case that the commercial gains of enhancing skills which lead to better self-management and positively influence relationships with others will go far beyond whether it is categorised as an intelligence or not.
+Consequently, It might just be the case that the commercial gains of enhancing skills which lead to better self-management and positively influence relationships with others will go far beyond whether it is categorised as intelligence or not- see our work on Influencing Skills.
 After all, considering our emotions and those of others can never be a bad thing!

 Did this article resonate with you?
 What are your experiences of emotional intelligence?
 Have you looked to develop yours?
 Have you noticed positive benefits personally, or to your team?
 Let us know about it by posting a comment below.